February is Dental Health Awareness Month

 Daily tooth brushing is the first line of defense

-In a perfect world, we would train all our puppies and kittens to allow daily teeth brushing just like we do with our furless children.
-I know that this takes time and commitment from you, but it can be done.
+In a perfect world, we would train all our puppies and kittens to allow daily teeth brushing, just like we do with our furless children.
+Though this takes time and commitment, it can be done.
 This approach is the gold standard and the ideal situation.
 This is what we do for ourselves and certainly the data supports that human health improved dramatically when society moved to daily dental care for the masses.

 Speak to your veterinarian about the best approach and product for your animal.
 Make sure to never use human toothpaste or rinses for your animal.

-Okay, I know what you are thinking right now.
-First, what if I have a pet who isn’t a puppy or kitten, or second, life is so busy that I can barely get my own teeth brushed so brushing my pet’s teeth is a no go!
+So, what if I have a pet who isn’t a puppy or kitten?
+Secondly, life is so busy that I can barely get my own teeth brushed so brushing my pet’s teeth is a no go!
 Don’t worry, we can help you get started at improving your pet’s dental health.

 Teach an old dog new tricks

-What you may be thinking: my pet isn’t a baby anymore and has never had his/her teeth brushed, so I’m sure that it is not worth trying.
+What you may be thinking: My pet isn’t a baby anymore and has never had his/her teeth brushed, so I’m sure that it is not worth trying.
 WRONG.
-That old saying of “you can’t teach an old dog new tricks” is a complete fallacy which is propagated by people who simply don’t want to try something new.
+That old saying of “you can’t teach an old dog new tricks” is a complete fallacy.
 While training from puppyhood or kittenhood is best, those older dogs (and cats) can certainly learn new tricks.

 Understanding dental diets